glide-rs/xcsoar-tasks/README.md

 # xcsoar-tasks

-A Rust library for parsing [XCSoar](https://xcsoar.org/) task files.
+A Rust library for parsing and writing [XCSoar](https://xcsoar.org/) task files.

 ## Installation